kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO A word that will allow the loading of a file into memory with strings held in pointer array.
 Use with TABLE word.

 Core Firmware Enhancements:

+* TODO Add stack checks and guardrails to be options on or off via hardware word bits
+* TODO Move DMARK to hardware word bit check

 * TODO Hardware config byte containing switches.
 There is a hardware_config and hardware_word symbols.
 Is it used?
 It is 10 bytes
 * TODO Add display if on bottom row and cr is pressed then auto scroll up - added code to the firmway str-to-display but did not not affect dot commands so need to look at how they are displaying